OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 **1.2** Working and private lives are converging all the time.
 In light of this, XING focuses both on professional and private domains.

 **1.3** XING would particularly like to provide the user with new opportunities (mainly within a professional context, but also within a private context), make it easier for the user to form horizontal networks, democratise information, foster the exchange of information, and promote lifelong learning.
-In order to meet these aims, XING collects information in order to provide the user with certain information, offers, recommendations and services, and to promote interaction within the user’s network.
+In order to meet these aims, XING collects information in order to provide the user with certain information, offers, recommendations and services, and to promote interaction within and outside of the user’s network.
 This takes place in line with the user’s privacy settings and declarations of consent.

 **1.4** The social network is the core application of the XING service.
 The profile page created by the user on the social network (hereinafter referred to as **“user profile”**) represents the identity of the user within the XING service, on XING Websites, and in the service’s applications.
-In order to use XING, the user requires a user profile that is visible on the social network.
+In order to use XING, the user requires a user profile that is visible on and outside of the social network.
 Only individual applications of the XING service can be used where the user profile is not visible on the social network.
 Also, there are individual applications of the XING service where the user does not appear and is not displayed with their user profile.
 Registration with the XING service is, however, always required.

 **Social network**

-**1.5** The social network provides the user with various options to present themselves with a personal user profile and to present its activities on XING Websites and, where applicable, outside of the XING Websites, and to interact with other users and, where applicable, with third parties in real time.
+**1.5** The social network provides the user with various options to present themselves with a personal user profile and to present its activities on XING Websites and outside of the XING Websites, and to interact with other users and with third parties in real time.
+The full effect of the social network can only be achieved if the user’s profile can be accessed by non-users and found by search engines.
+For this reason, user profile default settings enable non-users and search engines to find and access user profiles.

 **1.6** A user who registers with the social network initially becomes a free member of the social network (hereinafter referred to as **“free membership”**).

 **1.7** The user has the option of switching its free membership to a paid membership on the social network (paid membership on the social network is hereinafter referred to as **“Premium membership”**).
 In contrast to free membership, Premium membership provides a number of additional and advanced features.
-Special paid memberships for specific target groups, e.g. recruiters, are also covered by the term “Premium membership”.
-Depending on the user’s choice of payment method for the Premium membership as offered by XING, the specific provisions as laid out in Section 6.6 (“Special provisions regarding the payment methods offered by XING”) shall apply as of 1 May 2014.
+Special paid memberships for specific target groups, e.g. coaches, are also covered by the term “Premium membership”.
+Depending on the user’s choice of payment method for the Premium membership as offered by XING, the specific provisions as laid out in Section 6.6 (“Special provisions regarding the payment methods offered by XING”) shall apply.
 Free membership and Premium membership will hereinafter be collectively referred to as **“XING membership”**.

 **1.8** If XING offers the user the option to book one or more free or paid third-party supplementary services, the user shall enter into separate agreements with the respective third party that have no legal connection to the user's XING membership.
 The amendment, discontinuation, other termination or exchange of such third-party services or any default of performance thereof in relations between the user and third party does not have any impact on the contractual relationship between XING and the user in terms of the user's XING membership.
 The terms and conditions and privacy policies of the respective third parties, who are also the contractual and contact partners of the user, apply to all third-party supplementary services.